elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 ### LUKS Encrypted Device

-Now let&#8217;s see how this is actually done:
+Now let's see how this is actually done:

 > **C.4.
 Creating Encrypted Block Devices on the Installed System After Installation**
 >